 - The Atrium information desk will be unstaffed however single-use maps will be available from Cloaking.

 - The Library, Lounge and The Studio are open with restricted numbers.
 The Function Room will remain closed for now.

-- There will be no guided tours or group bookings.
+- There will be no group bookings.